Should You Buy a New or Used Semi-Truck?

 1. Higher Initial Cost

-Since it has virtually zero miles and a clean service record, a new semi-truck will inevitably cost a prettier penny upfront than a used model.
+Since it has virtually zero miles and a clean service record, a new rig will inevitably cost a prettier penny upfront than a used model.
 Despite warranty coverage, low maintenance requirements, and other benefits, you can expect the cost of a new truck to burn a larger hole in your pocket.

 2. Depreciation

-New vehicles depreciate quickly for a few reasons.
-For starters, a truck legally switches from new to used as soon as it’s sold and titled.
-It’s also worth noting that many automotive manufacturers release new models each year.
+2. Many automotive manufacturers release new models each year.
 Chances are, you wouldn’t want to purchase a year-old model for a similar price as the current-year one.

 3. Long-Term Commitment